-|Hens and chicks in a tree stump log.
-Many types of suculents thrive in Edmonton, Alberta.|
+|Hens and chicks in a tree stump log.|

-|Succulents planted in broken clay pot|
+|Succulents in buried clay pot.|

-|Succulents in 3 hypertufa containers in my Edmonton flower garden.
-Hypertufa is extremely strong, durable and light.
+|Hypertufa is strong, durable and light.
 I made these containers 10 years ago.
 Sedums are perfect in hypertufa because they are shallow rooted, hardy and grow in poor soil.|